Harassment

 Depending on the specifics of your case, you may have the option to file a claim in state or federal court.
 Generally, California law is more favorable to employees than federal law, providing greater protections.
 Therefore, it may be advantageous for employees to file a claim through the California Department of Fair Employment and Housing.

-When filing a harassment claim, it's crucial to gather detailed documentation of the incidents, including dates, times, and any witnesses.
+When filing a harassment claim, it is crucial to gather detailed documentation of the incidents, including dates, times, and any witnesses.
 This information can significantly strengthen your case, providing clear evidence of the harassment that occurred.
 Consulting with a workplace harassment attorney in Fontana can further guide you through the process, ensuring that your claim is filed correctly and in a timely manner.

 When Is an Employer Liable for Harassment?